masoudmansoury/yelp_core40/README.md

 trust_statement_value is always 1.

+### users.txt

-users.txt: it contains users' demographic information.
+It contains users' demographic information.

 Every line has the following format: